 A logo is used on virtually every deliverable that stems from your brand.
 Business cards, press materials, products, apps, websites, etc.—a logo’s presence is ubiquitous within your brand.
-For this reason, it’s not hard to see why companies spend significant time and money to secure a well-crafted logo.
+For this reason, it’s not hard to see why companies spend significant time and money to secure a well-designed logo.

 Here’s a few key considerations to think about when creating your logo:

-- Consider your brand personality and build the elements of your logo around those.
+Build the elements of your logo around those.
 Remember that your logo will often stand alone from all other branding elements, underscoring the importance of conveying what and who you are in your logo.

-- Take your time.
 The logo that you choose will represent your brand across all platforms and mediums.
 Don’t rush to pick the first logo that works—take the time to gain insight from all departments.
 Perform research on the effectiveness of certain logo elements and how they perform within your target market.

-If your organization has been around for a while, you may think recreating a logo is not an option.
+If your organization has been around for a while, you may think a logo is not an option.
 Think again!
 Many brands have successfully redesigned their logo and maintained consistent brand recognition.
 Here are a few examples of notable ones.

 When jumping into a logo rebrand, here are a few best practices:

-- Evaluate your current logo.
 What elements of your current logo are and are not working?
 By understanding how your current logo is performing, you can choose which elements to evolve and which elements to ditch.

-- Plan a relaunch.
 After all your hard work, you want your new logo to be noticed.
 To ensure this, your customers need to be aware.
 Plan a relaunch campaign around the new logo, speaking to your target audience about the goals backing the new design.
 Work together with other departments on a plan to implement your logo into branding materials and products.